There are many sites. I will give you a few.

 - Les pages de Paris will give you very comprehensive information about what's happening in the French capital.
 English text available.
 You'll find temporary exhibitions, and all expected info on museums, public transportation and much more.
 A good site indeed.

 - And if you want to have a look at Mediaeval Paris (in French: Paris sous Philippe-Auguste), pay a visit to the site of Marie-Christine & François Benveniste: they reconstructed Paris as it was in the XIIth century.
-A very elegant and tasteful site.
+A very elegant and tasteful site, highly recommended!

 - You can make virtual images using geometric modelling.
 The best — free of charge! program is Persistence of Vision.
 It requires a little understanding of three-dimensional constructive geometry, and a fast Macintosh, or Unix machine, or even Intel-based PC.
 You can produce photo-realistic scenes of completely irrealistic situations.
 Unfold your creative power!